LogicUI/weatherApp/README.md

 ## Weather App

-this is a weather app application that shows the forecast for the next 5 days basedo n the client location.
+A geolocation weather app that shows the forecast for the next 5 days based on the client location.

+# Features

+shows the current forecast

-Features includes allowing the user to obtain information about a particular day such as a temperature as well as a serch bar to look up the weather at different locations.
+features includes allowing the user to obtain information about a particular day such as temperature

+shows the forecast for the next 5 days based on the client location in the left panel.

+search bar to look up the weather in different location

-Theres also a clock that shows the time based on different timezones the user is located.
+clock that shows the time based on different timezones the user is located.